Belton Park walk

 Towthorpe Ponds were created around 1820 and have been a haven for white-clawed crayfish since special reefs were built in 2009.

-You’re now back at the top of the oval where, during the Spring and Summer months, you can watch Belton Park Cricket Club play their home matches.
+You’re now back at the top of the oval where, during the spring and summer months, you can watch the swallows coming back and taking a rest on the mansion.

 Belton House main car park, grid ref: SK928391